-Measurement of primal cut weight and content of pork belly using AutoFom III

-AutoFom III (Frontmatec Somerum A/S, Denmark) was used after the head was removed and before evisceration of the carcass.
-AutoFom III is an equipment that performs measurement using ultrasound.
-It is largely divided into four parts: an ultra-sound transducer array, an acquisition module, a data processing workstation, and a personal computer.
-It also has 16 ultrasound transducers that are excited in turn with a repeated frequency of about 5 kHz.
-As the carcass is scanned, an ultrasound image is generated, and 48 image parameters are generated that provide information on lean meat and fat yield [21].
-Further methods of using AutoFom III have been described in our previous study [23].
+Measurement of primal cut weight and content of pork belly using AutoFom III frequency of about 5 kHz.
+As the carcass is scanned, an ultrasound image is generated, and 48 image parameters are generated that provide information on lean meat and fat yield [15].
+Further methods of using AutoFom III have been described in our previous study [18].
 Carcass weight, backfat thickness, pork belly characteristics, and weights of seven primal cuts (belly, Boston butt, ribs, tenderloin, loin, picnic shoulder, ham) were measured with the AutoFom III equipment based on the data classified by sex of the pig.